Owen771/Horizon/README.md

 - Eslint: ensure code quality
 - Zod: TypeScript-first schema validation with static type inference (one use case is form)
 - Shadcn ui: Component library, [import Components](components/ui)
+- Appwrite: use as Database
+  - but also it supports Authentication, Functions, Storage, and Messaging to your projects using the frameworks and languages of your choice.
+- Dwolla: provides clients with a connection to the ACH Network by its own real-time payments network

 ## Setup